 Employee advocacy is one of those general terms that is often used to describe something quite specific.
 Increasingly it now refers to a programme or initiative which encourages employees to use their individual social media channels to promote their employer, usually by sharing suitable communications and content.
 On the face of it these types of […]

 Two Hives delivers insights into digital working through consulting, writing and research.

-Our areas of focus include intranets, the digital workplace, collaboration, enterprise social networks, crowdsourcing, gamification and knowledge management.
+Our areas of focus include intranets, the digital workplace, collaboration, external-facing websites, enterprise social networks, and knowledge management.

 Who we are